My past year in the trenches, summed up in a single sentence: I didn’t get nearly enough done.

 Since the fall of 2022, I’ve had the following text planted at the top of my massive (currently 52 pages!)
 “RAP PAD” text document where I have been dumping all my current rhymes for about two years now.
 I have mostly abided by it, too.

 “WIPs” meaning works in progress, currently a far larger body of work than my entire catalog to date.
 “Lockdowns” meaning hours of singular focus on a song or verse.
-Rap is performance on a level more demanding and expansive than poetry readings, so practice will always revel extraneous words or small fixes that hugely improve the final draft.
+Rap is performance on a level more demanding and expansive than poetry readings, so practice will always reveal extraneous words or small fixes that hugely improve the final draft.
 Word Sound Have Power, as the Rastas used to put it.
 Rap can’t primarily exist on paper, shit has to be live.

 The most important asset that I have is truly loving what I do.
 “Once this stops being fun,” as I often remind myself, “we’re fucked.”
 I don’t force the funk because I’m old enough to know I can’t.
 It’s important to have good routines, but nothing will save you more time than recognizing when nothing is going to happen today, no matter how long you work on it.
 There’s always other routines to switch to: chopping samples, workshopping tracklists, or just plain answering emails.